Edinburgh - Orkney Wargames

 Second World War

-Let's get something straight.
 I don't play Nazis, or at least I try to avoid it.
-Every wargame club has its members who glorify anything German, and who field SS units and King Tigers at a drop of a hat.
+Every wargame club has its members who glorify the Nazis, and who field SS units and King Tigers at a drop of a hat.
 I've not one of them.
-Give me a Sherman, a Crusader, or best of all a T-34, and I'll try to show those thugs what "total war" is all about!
+Give me a Sherman Firefly and I'll try to show these guys what "total war" is all about!

-The scale is the same as Crossfire - a base of three infantry represents a squad, while one AFV represents three or four vehicles.
-Most of the time we play with a reinforced company or two for a regular club night game, although we've attempted much larger games when we have more time.
-The rules are accompanied by scenario books - one covering North-West Europe (1940-45), the other the Russian Front (1939-45), although a couple of scenarios are included in the main rules.
+The scale in Battlegroup Panzer Grenadier is the same as Crossfire - a base of three infantry represents a squad, while one AFV represents three or four vehicles.
+Most of the time we play with a reinforced company or two for a regular club night game.
+The rules are accompanied by scenario bookscovering North-West Europe (1940-45), the Russian Front (1939-45), and the MEditerranean (1940-45).
 Dave Brown also runs a website which provides updates and a few scenarios.

-Here's are six more scenarios for Battlegroup Panzer Grenadier:
+Here's are six scenarios of mine for Battlegroup Panzer Grenadier:

 The Fall of France 1940: Cany-Barville and Caubert Ridge (both featuring the 51st Highland Division)